blessed45/running-notes/LINUX-2-README.md

         login information
         user name
-        caed number
+        card number

-    to access your account, you some credentials and all those credentials are jobs done by devOps engineers i.e all the log in imformation or registrations in banks are done by devOps engineers, so as a devOPs engineer, you will work with your team of to develop, test, builded, review, secure, deploy, access, maintain, manage and minitor
+    to access your account, you need some credentials and all those credentials are jobs done by devOps engineers i.e all the login information or registrations in banks are done by devOps engineers, so as a devOPs engineer, you will work with your team to develop, test, builded, review, secure, deploy, access, maintain, manage and minitor applications

-As we said, all this is done by using computarise automated solutions, so generally, if we use compurised solutions, this means computers are involve
+As we said, all this is done by using computerise automated solutions, so generally, if we use computerised solutions, this means computers are involve
  The big question here now is what types of computers are involve?